Table of Contents

 - What is the treatment for kidney failure?

 - What is the prognosis for someone with kidney failure?

 Renal causes of kidney failure (damage directly to the kidney itself) include:

-- Sepsis: The body's immune system is overwhelmed from infection and causes inflammation and shutdown of the kidneys.
-This usually does not occur with urinary tract infections.
+Sepsis: The body's immune system is overwhelmed from infection and causes inflammation and shutdown of the kidneys.
+This usually does not occur with simple urinary tract infections.

-- Rhabdomyolysis: This is a situation in which there is significant muscle breakdown in the body, and the damaged muscle fibers clog the filtering system of the kidneys. this can occur because of trauma, crush injuries, and burns.
-Some medications used to treat high cholesterol can cause rhabdomyolysis.
+Rhabdomyolysis: This is a situation in which there is significant muscle breakdown in the body, and the damaged muscle fibers clog the filtering system of the kidneys.
+Massive muscle injury may occur because of trauma, crush injuries, and burns.
+Some medications used to treat highcholesterol may causerhabdomyolysis.

-- Acute glomerulonephritis or inflammation of the glomeruli, the filtering system of the kidneys.
-Many diseases can cause this inflammation including systemic lupus erythematosus, Wegener's granulomatosis, and Goodpasture syndrome.
+Acute glomerulonephritis or inflammation of the glomeruli, the filtering system of the kidneys.
+Many diseases can cause this inflammation including:

 Post renal causes of kidney failure (post=after + renal= kidney) are due to factors that affect outflow of the urine:

 - Obstruction of the bladder or the ureters can cause back pressure because the kidneys continue to produce urine, but the obstruction acts like a dam, and urine backs up into the kidneys.
 When the pressure increases high enough, the kidneys are damaged and shut down.